jl3676/learning_hierarchy/README.md

 markdown: kramdown

 # learning_hierarchy
-Public repository containing the code used in the hierarchical policy learning project.
-All data will be made publiclly available upon the acceptance of the manuscript.
+Public repository containing the data and code used in the hierarchical policy learning project.

 ## Citation